 The Department offers full and part-time programs at the MSc level.
-The full-time program normally takes 2 academic sessions (totaling 8 months from September to April) to complete, while the part-time program normally takes 6 academic sessions (totaling 20 months from September to April two years later).
+The full-time program is 3 sessions but students may complete requirements within 2 academic sessions (totaling 8 months from September to April), while the part-time program normally takes 6 academic sessions (totaling 20 months from September to April two years later).
 The Department offers courses in a wide range of theoretical and applied topics in Statistics, Probability and Actuarial Science and Mathematical Finance.
 Consult our Graduate Course Listings for further details.

 Please consult the graduate calendar for related and other issues.

 For registration / enrollment forms, change in program status (e.g. going on leave), etc.. please consult the SGS forms website.

 Students accepted into the MSc program (full-time and part-time) are required to complete 4.0 full course equivalents (FCEs) – the analog of 8 one semester courses.
 There is no thesis component, however, students are encouraged to take one project based course if they are considering going on to a PhD.

 Of the total required courses, 2.0 FCEs must be chosen from the list below: